Richard Goldman

 Mr. Goldman has a long history of charitable giving dating back more than 50 years.
 He and his wife Rhoda, an heir to the Levi Strauss fortune who passed away in 1996, had their own philosophy on philanthropy, believing that foundations should not exist in perpetuity.
 As such, current plans call for the complete disbursement of the assets of Mr. Goldman's foundations by the 10th anniversary of his death.

 Mr. Goldman has been active in many academic pursuits.
-He and his wife made a $10 million gift to their alma mater's graduate school of public policy, which has since been renamed in their honor, and their $1 million donation to San Francisco State University helped endow the school's first Chair in Jewish Studies and Social Responsibility.
-He also established the Goldman Honors Program on the Environment, Science, Technology and Policy at Stanford University.
+He and his wife made a $10 million gift to their alma mater’s graduate school of public policy, which has since been renamed in their honor and he established the Goldman Honors Program on the Environment, Science, Technology and Policy at Stanford University.

 A generous global citizen whose heart eclipses even the magnitude of his philanthropy, Richard Goldman has touched the lives of countless citizens and made a lasting difference toward our understanding of the world around us.